Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

     track previews or sets are uploaded to sites such as Soundcloud and YouTube.
 * I also would have liked to have a devoted profile page that Users can access to delete their account and all tied data, if they wish.
+* To prevent visitors from accessing aspects of the site that require logging in, 'if' statements have been used to prevent the access or editing of content that requires a login.
+In the future, the author would like to rebuild the logging in system to use Flask's Flask-Login and Flask-SQLAlchemy, or similar packages, to enable better User management.

 ## Technologies Used